Dolvido/ollama_code_generator/README.md

-Here's an updated README.md for the project based on the provided code:

 # LangChain AI Code Assistant

 This project is an AI-powered code assistant that uses the LangChain framework and the Ollama language model to generate code and answer questions about provided code.
 The assistant can read code files from the `project` directory using the `code_reader` tool and generate code based on user prompts.